 A Destination Management Plan is an integrated strategy supporting sustainable tourism within a locality.
 On behalf of the Herefordshire Sustainable Food and Tourism Partnership (HSFTP), the Foundation secured funding for the development of Herefordshire's rural Destination Management Plan.

-Herefordshire Destination Business Improvement District
+Herefordshire Destination Business Improvement District (BID)

-During the Feasibility Study, Mosaic will undertake the following main task:
+During the Feasibility Study, Mosaic undertook:

 Areas that have an integrated tourism Destination Management Plan (DMP) are able to maximise the economic potential of their tourism economy.
 Tourism is important locally, estimated to be worth almost half a billion pounds to Herefordshire's economy and supporting 9% of the county's employment.
 The latest published data for Herefordshire indicates there are more than 5 million visitors per year, though over 80% of these were day visitors only, rather than staying overnight.

 There is significant scope to grow the tourism economy, by encouraging people to stay longer and by attracting more visitors.
 Herefordshire lacked a contemporary Destination Management Plan (DMP) and writing a county-wide DMP was deemed a priority by the Marches Local Enterprise Partnership (MLEP).
 Funding to support this was allocated under the Growth Programme of the Rural Development Programme for England (RDPE).
 Brightspace, on behalf of Herefordshire's Sustainable Food and Tourism Partnership, submitted a successful proposal.

 You can download the Destination Plan for Rural Herefordshire documents below: